hyperboloid/asidequest/_posts/2020-08-03-multiplayer-game-server.md

 ---
 In networked gaming, each player interacts with the game through a game client installed on their local machine.
 Something needs to coordinate changes in game state between the game clients.
 So if player 1 moves forward, player 2 needs to be connected to some system of authority that will inform it that player 1 has moved forward.<br><br>

 It is possible to make one player's game client the authority and have all other players connect to it.
-This is a peer-to-peer networked game.
+This is peer-to-peer networked gaming.
 This avoids the cost of hosting a separate game server and theoretically you could connect clients in the same room together locally without needing internet access.<br><br>

 Assuming you are not in the same room, however, you will still need a matchmaking service to help clients find the system of authority.
 Also, using a peer as the authority is risky in case they have a bad internet connection or they want to cheat.
 This is still a common pattern, though, because Unity and Steam (and even Apple) offer matchmaking services so you can avoid hosting costs this way.<br><br>